-If you are coming to Tijuana, you will have the pleasant surprise of having a great variety of options to take advantage of such valuable free space in your agenda.
-This time we share these three recommendations:
+If you come to Tijuana, you will find a great variety of options to take advantage of that valuable space in your schedule.
+This time we share with you these three recommendations:

-Museums are a fundamental part in the transformation of cities and countries.
-Their duties are diverse, but somehow they always contribute valuable knowledge and contents to their visitors.
-The Tijuana Cultural Center or CECUT, for its Spanish acronym, houses, on regular basis, exhibitions of paintings, photography and art pieces coming from different collections.
-The Imax Dome, better known as “The Ball” has a projections’ permanent billboard that include documents and short films, specially adapted for this type of screens.
+Museums are a fundamental part of the transformation of cities and countries.
+Their functions are diverse, but somehow they always bring knowledge and valuable content to their visitors.
+The CECUT, where you will find exhibitions of painting, photography and art pieces from different collections.
+The Imax Dome has a permanent lineup of screenings including documentaries and short films specially adapted for this type of screen.

-3. It is not in Tijuana but…
+3.-It’s not in Tijuana but…

-We hope you enjoy your stay in our city.
-Welcome!
+We hope you enjoy your stay in our city, welcome!